 BUSHMEAT/BUSHMEAT JAMS

 Bushmeat is a term borrowed from parts of Africa where humans supplement domestic foodstuffs with wild game.
-While the killing of primates and other endangered species for food is highly discouraged, the name conveys the sense that Stanley is sustained by sources beyond the reach of consensus.
+While the killing of primates and other endangered species for food is highly discouraged, the use of the term conveys the value of undomesticated resources that exist beyond the reach of consensus.
 Dr. Stanley uses Bushmeat (registered since 2018 w/USPTO) as the banner for his solo electronics.
-His radio show on WPFW is called Bushmeat Jams.
+His radio show on WPFW (2008-2022) was called Bushmeat Jams.

 MIND OVER MATTER MUSIC OVER MIND (MOM²)